9.7 Pancreas

 9.7 Summary

-• The is a gland located in the upper left abdomen behind the stomach that functions as both an and an .
-As an endocrine gland, the pancreas releases hormones (such as ) directly into the bloodstream.
+• The pancreas is a gland located in the upper left abdomen behind the stomach that functions as both an endocrine gland and an exocrine gland.
+As an endocrine gland, the pancreas releases hormones (such as insulin) directly into the bloodstream.
 As an exocrine gland, the pancreas releases digestive enzymes into ducts that carry them to the gastrointestinal tract.

-• Tissues in the pancreas that have an endocrine role exist as clusters of cells called .
+• Tissues in the pancreas that have an endocrine role exist as clusters of cells called pancreatic islets.
 The islets consist of four main types of cells, each of which secretes a different endocrine hormone.
-Alpha (α) cells secrete , beta (β) cells secrete insulin, delta (δ) cells secrete , and gamma (γ) cells secrete .
+Alpha (α) cells secrete glucagon, beta (β) cells secrete insulin, delta (δ) cells secrete somatostatin, and gamma (γ) cells secrete pancreatic polypeptide.

-• Disorders of the pancreas include , pancreatic , and .
+• Disorders of the pancreas include pancreatitis, pancreatic cancer, and diabetes mellitus.
 Pancreatitis is painful inflammation of the pancreas that has many possible causes.
 Pancreatic cancer of the endocrine tissues is rare, but increasing in frequency.
 It is generally discovered too late to cure surgically.
 Smoking is a major risk factor for pancreatic cancer.

 • Diabetes mellitus is the most common type of pancreatic disorder.
-In diabetes, inadequate activity of insulin results in high blood levels of glucose. is a chronic autoimmune disorder in which the immune system attacks the insulin-secreting beta cells of the pancreas. is usually caused by a combination of insulin resistance and impaired insulin secretion due to a variety of environmental and genetic factors.
+In diabetes, inadequate activity of insulin results in high blood levels of glucose.
+Type 1 diabetes is a chronic autoimmune disorder in which the immune system attacks the insulin-secreting beta cells of the pancreas.
+Type 2 diabetes is usually caused by a combination of insulin resistance and impaired insulin secretion due to a variety of environmental and genetic factors.

 9.7 Review Questions